Staying safe at home

 - Keep small electrical appliances (hair dryers, shavers, curling irons) unplugged when not in use.
 Use them away from sinks, tubs, and other water sources.
 Never reach into water to get a fallen appliance unless it is unplugged.

 National Fire Protection Association website.
-Carbon monoxide safety tips.
+Carbon monoxide safety.

 US Consumer Product Safety Commission website.
 Safety education resources.